 I recognise the important role that philanthropy and corporate support already play in your financial planning and operations.
-The Government will play its part in incentivising private sector support for culture over the next four years, and I expect you to enhance further your own fundraising capacity through cultivation of a broad range of donors, business supporters, trusts and foundations.
+I believe there is scope to build on that further through your charitable foundation.
+The Government will play its part in incentivising private sector support for our cultural heritage over the next four years, and I expect you to strengthen your own fundraising capacity through cultivation of a broad range of donors, business supporters, trusts and foundations.
 Over time, I hope that legacies and endowments will increasingly help to reinforce the financial resilience of the sector, and we want to work in partnership with you to that end.